krzxr/NProj-Pandas/README.md

 # NProj-Pandas

+## Goal

-Goal: a slighly nicer interface for interacting with panda dataframes, and creating and saving multiple dataframes.
+A slightly nicer interface for interacting with panda dataframes, and creating and saving multiple dataframes.